kchiv/udacity_map_project/README.md

 ## APIs

-For this project I used two Google APIs.
+For this project I used two Google APIs, the maps API and the knowledge graph API.
+Additionally, the Flickr API was used to allow more images to be viewed for each landmark.